The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

 It is further interesting to note that \citet{metzger2022} predicts that some SNe Ibn/Icn may also come from this same progenitor channel.
 Specifically, they hypothesize that these SNe originate from systems with longer delays (by $\sim 10^{3}-10^{5}$ yr) between the first common-envelope phase and the merger than assumed for the LFBOT channel.
 Our results may indicate a common origin between LFBOTs and SNe Ibn, though, we note both of their host populations are small and thus any observed similarity will be influenced by small-number statistics.
 We show that SNe Ibn occur in hosts that are slightly less star-forming, but have similar metallicities to LFBOT hosts.
 From the similar metallicity dependence of both transient classes, we may infer that the LFBOT and SN Ibn arise from similar stellar progenitors.
-The slight difference in star-formation activity in their hosts may solely be an indication of the longer delay times of the SNe Ibn progenitor channel, where we would expect the hosts to be more evolved.
+The slight difference in star-formation activity in their hosts may solely be an indication of the longer delay times of the SNe Ibn progenitor channel, where we would expect the hosts to be more evolved, as the SN Ibn progenitor formation timescale \citet{metzger2022} predicts is more aligned with galactic evolutionary timescales \citep{peng2010, torrey2018, iyer2020, sampaio2024}.
 While no fractional flux distribution currently exists for SNe Ibn, several events occur well outside host galaxy's light \citep{hosseinzadeh2019, dong2025}, including one event within the small but growing population of SNe Icn \citep{aster2026, hu2026, shi2026}.
 This suggests, similar to LFBOTs, that their progenitors have been impacted by kicks that eject them from their birthsite.
-Future studies on SNe Ibn/Icn and their environments should explore their similarity to LFBOT hosts and determine if there is indeed a shared progenitor channel.
+Future studies on larger populations of SNe Ibn/Icn and LFBOTs should consider whether similar progenitors can power both of their lightcurves.
+Stronger correlations between their global and local host properties may also indicate that there is indeed a shared progenitor channel.